kunnjjj/JSTransformationTests/README.md

 Rule_1 specifies that a product is excluded if it has both "condition1" and "condition2".
 Rule_2, on the other hand, specifies that a product is excluded if it has "condition1", "condition2", and also "condition3".

-Since Rule_2 requires everything in Rule_1 plus an additional condition, any product that meets Rule_2's conditions (having all three conditions) will automatically meet Rule_1's conditions (having just the first two).
+Since Rule_2 requires everything in Rule_1 plus an additional condition, any product eliminated by Rule_2's conditions (having all three conditions) will automatically meet Rule_1's conditions (having just the first two).

 Hence Rule_2 is redundant.
 ```